VirusPC/interaction-demos/README.md

 Interaction Demos
 ===

-The demos are divided into the following categories
+The demos are divided into the following categories (follows [this paper](https://ieeexplore.ieee.org/abstract/document/4376144/))

 * Select
 * Explore